kuchengeschmack/dotfiles/README.md

-# My home directory setup
+# My home directory

 ```
-# Clone this repository
-# Then run the setup script
+# Clone this repository anywhere, then run the setup script
 ./setup.sh
 ```